 Section 7000 covers the examination phase for performance audits, including the initial drafting of the audit report in the form of a chapter.

 Section 8000 describes the reporting phase for performance audits up to the tabling date.

 Section 9000 covers post-tabling activities for performance audits, including activities such as file finalization and parliamentary committee hearings.

 The CICA standards use wording that applies to the private sector context, such as "firm" (interpreted as the Office), "practitioner" or "engagement leader" (interpreted as the audit principal), and "practitioner's report" (interpreted as the audit chapter).
 The manual sections that are specific to performance audit explain how to apply the standards to the Office's performance audit work.
-A glossary is provided, as well as a "table of concordance" explaining how CICA terms are used in the three product lines.
+A glossary is provided.